 To access the voting ballot, logging into the University environment, using your user name and password, is required.
 Please go to account.rug.nl if you have forgotten your password.

 It is not always necessary to vote: if the number of nominations is equal to or fewer than the number of seats on the relevant Council, all nominated candidates will be deemed to have been elected.

 The counting of the votes will start on the day after the closing date of the voting application, and the results will then be announced as soon as possible.

-Anyone who disagrees with a decision made by the Central Electoral Committee can submit an objection to the Board of the University of Groningen within five days.
+Anyone who disagrees with a decision made by the Central Electoral Committee can submit an objection to the Board of the University of Groningen.